swarwick/saasbuilder-patterns/PUBLISHING.md

     1. Add a short description of the pattern.
     1. Click "Create pull request".
-1. Submit a [new issue](https://github.com/swarwick/saasbuilder-patterns/issues/new?assignees=swarwick&labels=&template=new-saas-pattern-submission.md&title=New+pattern+submission+-+Under+-+{Pattern\Path}) to provide the additional details that will be used to build the saas pattern on SaaSBuilder.com.
+1. Submit a [new issue](https://github.com/swarwick/saasbuilder-patterns/issues/new?assignees=swarwick&labels=&template=new-saas-pattern-submission.md&title=New+pattern+submission+-+Under+-+{Pattern\Path}) or use an existing issue to provide the additional details that will be used to build the saas pattern on SaaSBuilder.com.
    1. Add a link to the pull request in the "GitHub PR for template" section.
 If you type a hashtag (#), it will display a list of the current pull requests to select from.
-   2. Click "Submit new issue".
+   2. Click "Submit new issue" (Or update an existing issue).
    3. Example issue: https://github.com/swarwick/saasbuilder-patterns/issues/2

 ## Sync Repos